-- Feeling out of control during a binge and eating beyond the point of comfortable fullness
+- Feeling out of control during a binge and eating even when you are feeling full

-- Regularly going to the bathroom right after meals
+- Going to the bathroom right after most meals

 - Frequent dieting

-Bulimia is dangerous and can lead to serious medical complications over time.
-Vomiting repeatedly puts stomach acid in the esophagus which can permanently damage this area.
+Bulimia is very dangerous and can lead to serious medical complications if the condition is left untreated.